william-santini/WiSSkHy/README.md

 > WiSSkHy continues to evolve as a collaborative tool for hydrological data management, aiming to leverage the power of R, Python, and other languages while ensuring reproducible and flexible workflows.

-## Installation
-You can either run the Shiny apps with RStudio or use the WiSSkHy.exe.
-If you need to access the WiSSkHy SQLite database externally, you can install DBeaver or SQLite Browser.

 ## Database structure